- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 It’s important to pair Vitamin D with Vitamin K. We take Vitamin K from a company called JustThrive, (Use the code “Katie15” for 15% off) which you’ll want if you find a D without K. Seeking Health has a very affordable D/K combo capsule which the whole family can take.

 This time of year, especially if you live in northern climates like us, your system is starting to run out of any stores of Vitamin D you may have had from last August or September when we last saw the sun.
-(That’s one theory as to why people get sicker in the winter because we’re running out of Vitamin D.) So to me, Vitamins D and K are really important.
+(That’s one theory as to why people get sicker in the winter–because we’re running out of Vitamin D.) So to me, Vitamins D and K are really important.

 I know a lot of people rely on Vitamin C for immune boosting.
-Paleovalley has a good food-based source of Vitamin C. It’s a capsule but you could open it to mix it in with smoothies for the kids, or even into applesauce or yogurt.
+Paleovalley has a good food-based source of Vitamin C. It’s a capsule, but you could open it to mix it in with smoothies for the kids, or even into applesauce or yogurt.
 That link automatically gives you 15% off!

 We also have a bottle of powdered Vitamin C from Earthley and I’ve heard good things about this brand, too.

-Gut & Microbiome Health for Immunity
+Probiotics: Gut & Microbiome Health for a Healthy Immune System

 I’m always keeping up on our probiotics.